How Do Industrial Centrifuges Work?

-You know that a centrifuge either removes solids from liquids or separate two liquid phases from each other by spinning them at high speed—and thus harnessing centrifugal force.
+You know that a centrifuge either removes solids from liquids or separates two liquid phases from each other by spinning them at high speed—and thus harnessing centrifugal force.

 But how—and why—does centrifugation cause materials to separate?

 How Do Centrifuges Work?
 By Harnessing Stokes’ Law